A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 They are letting teams have a lot of shots around the box.

-If you look at, they're taking an extra touch in the box, if you look at how Nunez, you know, Nunez against Leeds, where Calvert Lewin gets in, there's just a little bit of, I don't want to say laziness, but there's a little bit of laxness to them.
+If you look at the taking an extra touch in the box, if you look at how the Nunez, you know, Nunez against Leeds, where Calvert Lewin gets in, there's just a little bit of, I don't want to say laziness, but there's a little bit of laxness to them.

 I think some of that is seeping into

 their technical defending as well.
-DWZ says a City fan here.
+DWZ says City fan here.

 Is it normal to feel angry after a win?
 You're a City fan, Will.

-Yeah, a few cigars might have been brought out and lit up in the defence.
+Yeah, a few cigars might have been brought out and lit up in defense.
 I mean, it is problematic that Matthias Nunes can't defend.

 And Pep keeps going on about how he could be one of the best in the world.
 And I'm not quite as confident as him in it.

-It's just constant panic, just trying to get the ball clear in the end.
-And, you know, Guardiol admitting he's watching the clock.
+It was just constant panic, just trying to get the ball clear in the end.
+And Guardiol admitting he's watching the clock.

 It was...
 I mean, it was mildly embarrassing considering